uhppoted/uhppoted-dll/README.md

 #### `GetStatus`

 Retrieves the controller current status.

+The controller status includes the most recently logged event but if the controller has no events the `Event` field will have an index of 0 and all the other fields will be invalid.

 #### `GetCards`